 We will look into all these three in detail.
 We will also see how you can go about learning them.
 Finally, we will discuss choosing a combination of these methods depending on your trading style and personality.

-Technical analysis is based on the past history.
-The underlying premise of the technical analysis is simple.
+Technical analysis is the most used among the three types of forex analysis.
+It is based on past history.
+The underlying premise of technical analysis is simple.
 Historical price action can give you some clues to predict what will happen in the price action in the future.
 Based on that, a technical analyst predicts whether a market will go bullish or bearish.
 He also determines when to enter and exit a trade.

 You can also use the available technical indicators to predict the market movement.
 While price action is studying the raw charts with no indicators, many traders prefer to use technical indicators.
 Because indicators make Forex trading more simple by giving some signals to the market movement.
 Many traders debate on which one is superior to technical and fundamental analysis.
 The debate is never-ending.
 The simplest solution is to choose the one which works for you.
 Combining both of them to create a trading plan is actually better.